Systematic Literature Review: Quantum Machine Learning and its applications: Results

 In this type of qubit-based quantum neural network model, the classical inputs to the network become D-dimensional given by $x_{k}$.
 A sigmoid function is applied to the quantum states $[0,(2\pi/D)]$ as long as the $k$-th input is the function $f_{QNNM}(x_{k})$, yielding a binary classical result [0, 1].

-Then map that result to the amplitude in the $k$-th ground state
+Then, map that result to the amplitude in the $k$-th ground state

 An example of such a network is the QFS-Net architecture \cite{Konar2021}, where the information processing unit is the qutrit.
-The qutrit neurons in each layer are obtained using a transformation gate $T$, and the interconnection weights are mapped using Hadamard gates ($H$) onto the qutrits.
-The rotation angle (pink arrow in Fig. \ref{fig:10_from_Konar2021}) is adjusted by obtaining the relative difference of the information between each candidate qutrit neuron and the neighboring qutrit neuron of the same layer used in the rotation gate to update the interconnections between layers.
+The qutrit neurons in each layer are obtained using a transformation gate $T$, and the interconnection weights are mapped onto the qutrits using Hadamard gates ($H$).
+The rotation angle (pink arrow in [fig:\ref{fig:10_from_Konar2021}]) is adjusted by obtaining the relative difference of the information between each candidate qutrit neuron and the neighboring qutrit neuron of the same layer used in the rotation gate to update the interconnections between layers.
 A new sigmoid activation function guides the self-propagation and counter-propagation mechanisms of the QFS network.